loyjoy/academy/experiences/publish/publish/publish.md

 Lastly, explore how your chatbot will look like on your website by typing in your URL.
 Disclaimer: Display problems may occur in the preview.
 These do not occur if you embed LoyJoy on your website 😇

+When publishing, the order of the homepage elements should be respected: [Z-Index](/publish/z_index/z_index.md)

 ## How to Launch your Chatbot

 ### Website